ftheberge/HyTAC_2019/README.md

 Recent paper with a reweighted graph version of H-modularity: https://arxiv.org/abs/1812.10869

-Our pre-print on comparing embeddings (in J. on Complex Networks soon): https://arxiv.org/abs/1810.04816
+Our pre-print on comparing embeddings (in J. of Complex Networks soon): https://arxiv.org/abs/1810.04816

 More graph-related material, including Python notebooks: